 Get stories and expert advice on all things related to college and parenting.

-Before settling on the budget I currently use, I experimented with different templates, eventually coming up with a format that works well for my life in college.
+Guest ContributorBefore settling on my current budget, I experimented with different templates, eventually coming up with a format that worked well for my life in college.
 Helping your student set up their first budget may feel daunting but don’t worry!
 Once you get the basics down, it should be easy for them to update and maintain.

-Decide how long your student wants to budget for: a semester, a year, or through the end of college.
+Decide how long your student wants to budget for, a semester, a year, or through the end of college.
 If they’ve never made a budget, start small so it’s manageable right now.

 If your student has multiple jobs, list each source of income separately.
-Include parent/family contributions (cash or from a 529 college savings account), scholarships and loan disbursements.
+Include parent/family contributions (cash or from a 529 college savings account), scholarships, and loan disbursements.

 List the different ways your student spends their money — for required payments and for fun — in a given month.
-Common expenses are tuition, room and board, textbooks, food outside the meal plan, entertainment, transportation, phone, internet, insurance, credit card and miscellaneous expenses.
+Common expenses are tuition, room and board, textbooks, food outside the meal plan, entertainment, transportation, phone, internet, insurance, credit card, and miscellaneous expenses.

 This is where you will calculate income minus expenses,